zdebruine/RcppSparse/README.md

 columnSums(A)
 ```

-The idea of a zero-copy sparse matrix class is discussed on the Rcpp gallery: https://gallery.rcpp.org/articles/sparse-matrix-class/.
+The idea of a zero-copy sparse matrix class is discussed on the (Rcpp gallery)[https://gallery.rcpp.org/articles/sparse-matrix-class/].